telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

 Locally defined values are best for small, fixed sets of suggestions.
 Remote suggestions must be used for larger data sets.
 When used with the `DataSource` component, the filtering of large remote data services can be pushed to the server as well, which maximizes the client-side performance.

-#### Local Data Array
+**Bind to a local data array**

-To configure and provide AutoComplete suggestions locally, either pass an array directly to its constructor, or set the `dataSource` property to a local array.
+To configure and provide the AutoComplete suggestions locally, either pass an array directly to its constructor, or set the `dataSource` property to a local array.

 To directly initialize a local data array in `constructor`, follow the example below.